mweyrich28/vimwiki_utils/README.md

 ### `VimwikiUtilsLink`
 Allows you to quickly link to an existing file or to create a new file based on a `template`.
 Pressing `<C-b>` in `insert` mode opens a `telescope prompt` showing all files in `4_atomic_notes/`.
-Either hit `<CR>` on an existing `note` (creating a link to it), or press `<A-CR>` (options + enter) to create a new note (based on where you are currently at), which will be named after what you typed into the promt.
+Either hit `<CR>` on an existing `note` (creating a link to it), or press `<A-CR>` (options + enter) to forcefully create a new note (based on where you are currently at), which will be named after what you typed into the promt.
+If you type a new note name and there's no other similar note in the fuzzy findings of telescope, you can also just hit enter to create the new note.
 This helps you to dynamically create new notes or link to already existing notes.
 If you accidentally create a new `atomic_note` in e.g `3_tags/` or at `root` level of your wiki, just use [`VimwikiUtilsEmbed`](#vimwikiutilsembed) in order to move it to `4_atomic_notes/`.

 Choose a `template`, which you can create in your `templates/` dir.
 For now,